Searchandising (Search Merchandising): What It Is?

 It’s not enough to provide users with just relevant results; you have to provide them with relevant results that you want them to buy.

 Just like traditional retailers merchandise items to move stock or highlight sales, so too can online retailers merchandise their search results to emphasize trending products, seasonal items, and products with higher profit margins — while still retaining relevancy.

 There is no “one size fits all” approach for every retailer, which is why it’s best to work with your site search provider on customizing your results so that they can be optimized according to the criteria you set.
 Like many other facets of running an online business, your eCommerce search is not set up with a “once and done” strategy.
 It needs to be monitored and adjusted as the system learns from your input and that of your shoppers.

-It’s best to approach your search platform vendor with merchandising strategy, and together define which algorithms make the most sense from a business standpoint — allowing for things like seasonality, trends and other factors and then importing these custom algorithms into your site search while monitoring and adjusting the results as needed.
+It’s best to approach your search platform vendor with a search merchandising strategy.
+Together you can define which algorithms make the most sense from a business standpoint.
+The goal is to incorporate things like seasonality, trends, and other factors into your search merchandising strategy.
+Then you will be able to import these custom algorithms into your site search while monitoring and adjusting the results as needed.

 The results must be scalable as well.
 So whether you sell 50 products or 500,000 products, your site search must proactively demonstrate that it can return relevant, accurate results in seconds.

 - Understanding business priorities and strategies – knowing the business’s general functions and its goals will allow you to better align your search results with the key indicators that matter most to you.

 - Defining ranking/merchandising factors – This is where specific results come into play when a search is conducted.
 Common data points incorporated into the algorithms include the number of sales in a certain period, product availability, profit margin, click-through rate, discount percentage, seasonality, product release date, items stock, etc.